LGBTQ+ RECORDED WEBINARS

 1.5 CEs- Meets Ethics Requirements

 In this webinar, we will start a conversation about what codependency looks like specifically both the behaviors and the causes.
 There will be discussion regarding how and when to broach the topic of codependency with clients.
 We will specifically address shame, parenting techniques, social messaging and relationship patterns that contribute to what we term codependency.
-There will be emphasis on how codependency shows up in queer identified individuals and thier relationship while also acknowledging the lack of information for this population.
+There will be emphasis on how codependency shows up in queer identified individuals and their relationship while also acknowledging the lack of information for this population.
 This webinar will also explore different interventions that can be used with clients to address their codependent behaviors, increase self-esteem and develop meaningful connection with others

 LGBTQ+ 201: A Deeper Look at the LGBTQ+ Community